jcwilson/falcon-epdb/README.rst

 ************
 Installation
 ************
-If you are only planning on debugging in a development environment where access to your service is restricted to you or trusted partners, you may find the `Base64`_ sufficient to your purposes.
+If you are only planning on debugging in a development environment where access to your service is restricted to you or trusted partners, you may find the `Base64`_ backend sufficient to your purposes.
 You can just install the library as you would any Python library.

 .. code-block:: text
   :caption: **requirements.txt**